What Are User Flows and Why Do They Matter in UX Design?

 User flow refers to a person's path to completing a task through a digital product or service.
-This definition includes all the screens, steps, and interactions that create a user flow that steers users from the entry point where they enter to what they want—purchasing something, signing up for an account, or finding information.
+This definition includes all the screens, steps, and interactions that create a comprehensive user flow diagram that steers users from the entry point where they enter to what they want - purchasing something, signing up for an account, or finding information.

 When user flows are well-defined, they ensure that the experience is intuitive and efficient, thus minimizing any confusion or frustration encountered along the way.